jbosstm/conferences/mucon2017/demo_without_STM/README.md

 [main method of the MainVerticle](src/main/java/io/narayana/mucon/MainVerticle.java#L14)).

-Start the application running (make sure you are in the appropriate directory for the demonstartion) using the vertx run plugin (you will already have compiled the example in the previous step):
+Start the application running (make sure you are in the appropriate directory for the demonstration) using the Vertx run plugin (you will already have compiled the example in the previous step):

 ```bash